 – On 14 Feb 1844 he certified a document signed by Jon S Tayloe, clerk of the court as James R Rayner, Chairman of the County Court of Bertie.

 – Frances Florentine Lawrence Rayner died 20 December 1847 age 34 years.

 – James Rayner is listed as a trustee of Chowan College 1849-50.

-– James R Rayner married (2nd) Mary Elizabeth Collins Howe Mebane 2 April, 1850 [bondman W P Gurley.]
-(She was the widow of Dr. A W (Alexander Wood) Mebane who served in the house in 1829 & 1830 and was the state senator 1833, 34, 35, 36.
+– James R Rayner married (2nd) Mary Elizabeth Collins Howe Mebane on 2 April 1850 [bondman W P Gurley.]
+(She was the daughter of Thomas Howe and wife Elizabeth Wood.
+She was the widow of Dr. A W (Alexander Wood) Mebane who served in the house in 1829 & 1830 and was the state senator 1833, 34, 35, 36.
 Also, both Dr. Mebane and Mary E. were first cousins of Julia, wife of Dr. Godwin Cotten Moore who are another set of my great, great grandparents).

 about life on the River plantations in Bertie County 1840.

 Children of James Rasco Rayner and Frances Florentine Lawrence:

 1. Aura Elizabeth Rayner 29 Sept 1832 NC – aft 1920 Pasadena CA